 Under federal law, it is illegal to travel in interstate or foreign commerce with the intent to kill, injure, harass, or intimidate a spouse, intimate partner, or dating partner and in the course of such travel, commit or intend to commit a crime of violence against that spouse, intimate partner or dating partner.
 It is also illegal for a person to cause a spouse, intimate partner, or dating partner to travel in interstate or foreign commerce and in the course of – or as a result of – that travel to commit or intend to commit a crime of violence against that spouse, intimate partner or dating partner.

 Therefore, federal law will apply in any case where a person has traveled across state lines with the intent to commit a crime of violence and then either commits or intends to commit a crime of violence against one of those specified people.
-Federal law will also apply in any case where a person has caused their own spouse, intimate partner, or dating partner to travel across state lines and then commits or intends to commit a crime of violence against that person.
+The Violence Against Women Act will also apply in any Washington DC case where a person has caused their own spouse, intimate partner, or dating partner to travel across state lines and then commits or intends to commit a crime of violence against that person.

 The prohibition of domestic violence being committed across state lines is the key difference between federal law and state law.